Xiaoming0313883/404-Brain-Not-Found-Recruiter/README.md

 - Backend health check returns online status.
 - Frontend opens at the Vite dev URL.
-- 404Hire logo appears on the landing page and portal login screens.
 - Hiring manager can sign in.
-- Requirement Agent asks an adaptive question.
+- Requirement Agent asks adaptive intake questions.
-- Position can be created and published.
+- A position can be created and published.
-- Automatic sourcing returns candidates with position-relevant scores.
+- Automatic sourcing returns candidate profiles.
-- LinkedIn URL scrape accepts common profile URL formats.
 - Candidate can verify email before signup.
-- Candidate can upload a valid resume.
+- Candidate can upload a valid PDF resume.
 - Candidate can complete missing profile details.
 - Candidate can apply to an open position.
 - Candidate can submit screening answers.
-- Hiring manager can review detailed AI feedback.
+- Hiring manager can review match score, debate, screening feedback, and roadmap.
-- Candidate accounts page supports account administration.

-## License

-This project is intended for coursework, demos, and prototype use.
-Add a formal license before public release.
+- Bias controls can switch between blind merit and prestige-aware scoring.
+- Fairness audit returns a score and risk level after candidate data exists.
+- Interview scheduling and rejection flows update candidate notifications.